-Mike remained a practicing Catholic until 1980 when the family found they could no longer embrace the teachings and practice.
-He and his family became a Quakers in 1982 after finding so many "like minded people" at the Chappaqua Friends Meeting in Chappaqua Meeting NY.
-Mike served there in many capacities including Clerk of the meeting, Ministry and Council, and was involved in Powell House, a Quaker conference and retreat center.
-The family especially enjoyed the meeting for the strong sense of community it fostered.
-Mike ended up hiring more than a few members of the meeting to work in his law firm.
-He also hired several former felons to work in his firm where they began a new life personally and professionally. $\begin{bmatrix} L \\ SEP \end{bmatrix}$
+Mike remained a practicing Catholic until 1980, when the family found they could no longer embrace the teachings and practice.
+He and his family became Quakers in 1982 after finding so many "like-minded people" at the Chappaqua (NY) Friends Meeting.
+Mike served there in many capacities, including clerk of the meeting and on Ministry and Counsel, and was involved with Powell House, a Quaker conference and retreat center.
+The family especially enjoyed the Meeting for the strong sense of community it fostered.
+Mike ended up hiring more than a few members of the Meeting to work in his law firm.
+He also hired several former felons to work in his firm, where they began a new life both personally and professionally.

-Mike and Liz retired to New London NH after Mike witnessed the September 11, 2001 attacks on the World Trade Center from his office in New York City.
-Moving north, they became members of Hanover Friends Meeting in Hanover NH in January 2006. [sep]Two of their grandchildren, Jacob and Jersey, attend Hanover Friend Meeting's Youth Programs.
+Mike and Liz retired to New London, NH, after Mike witnessed the September 11, 2001, attacks on the World Trade Center from his office in New York City.
+They became members of Hanover (NH) Friends Meeting in January 2006.
+Two of their grandchildren, Jacob and Jersey, attend Hanover Friend Meeting's youth programs.
 A third grandchild, Sofia has attended on occasion.

 Mike became involved in local politics.
-He carried particular concerns around issues of equality and justice having seen the deterioration of life in Hungary during the war.
-He ran for New Hampshire State House Representative and was the President of the New London Democratic Party.
+He carried particular concerns around issues of equality and justice, having seen the deterioration of life in Hungary during the war.
+He ran for the New Hampshire House of Representatives and was the president of the New London Democratic Party.

-Mike was also active on several committees at Hanover Friends Meeting and especially enjoyed the Men's Group.
+Mike was also active on several committees at Hanover Friends Meeting and especially enjoyed the men's group.
 This dedicated group came to visit Mike often when he became too ill to travel, and he greatly appreciated their visits.
 One friend related that because of Mike's frequent travels and experiences, he was especially tolerant of others and their foibles.
+HANOVER MONTHLY MEETING NORTHWEST QUARTERLY MEETING

-Memorial Minute for Anne Hollingsworth Thomas Moore August 15, 1929 - January 24, 2019 Anne Moore did not arrive at Northampton as an empty vessel.
+Anne Hollingsworth Thomas Moore August 15, 1929 - January 24, 2019

+Anne Moore did not arrive at Northampton as an empty vessel.
 She came to us as an alabaster jar filled with precious ointment.
 It has been wonderful to learn the ingredients.

-Anne Hollingsworth Thomas was born on August 15, 1929, and grew up in a small house on the edge of the Thomas family farm and tree nursery near Valley Forge, Pennsylvania.
-She attended Old Eagle Elementary School, George School, where she was exposed to Quakerism, and Swarthmore College, graduating in 1951.
-After college, Anne worked at Baxter Labs in Evanston, Illinois, and worked as a research assistant at Penn in Philadelphia, After hitchhiking across country with her sister Amy, Anne was cooking at a Friends General Conference in Cape May, New Jersey, when she met Tom Moore, who was attending the conference as part of his exploration of Quakerism.
+Anne Hollingsworth Thomas was born on August 15, 1929, and grew up in a small house on the edge of the Thomas family farm and tree nursery near Valley Forge,

+PA.
+She attended Old Eagle Elementary School, George School-where she was exposed to Quakerism-and Swarthmore College, graduating in 1951.
+After college, Anne worked at Baxter Labs in Evanston, IL, and worked as a research assistant at Penn in Philadelphia.
+After hitchhiking across the country with her sister Amy, Anne was cooking at a Friends General Conference in Cape May, NJ, when she met Tom Moore, who was attending the conference as part of his exploration of Quakerism.